heyvaldemar/nextcloud-traefik-letsencrypt-docker-compose/README.md

 Deploy nextcloud server with a Docker Compose using the command:

-`docker-compose -f nextcloud-traefik-letsencrypt-docker-compose.yml -p nextcloud up -d`
+`docker compose -f nextcloud-traefik-letsencrypt-docker-compose.yml -p nextcloud up -d`

 Detailed installation guide can be found on my [website](https://www.heyvaldemar.com/install-nextcloud-with-docker-compose/).